alanwatsonforster/glass/src/glass/aircraftdata/Vampire.md

 - Goblin 2 (Watkins)
 - Version for Rhodesia had Goblin 3 (Goebel/Watkins)

+### Vampire NF.10

+- AI Mk 10 radar from Mosquito (Watkins)
+- IFF (Wilkines)
+- Standard 20 mm armament (Watkins)
+- Two crew (Watkins)
+- Goblin 3 engine to compensate for the increased weight of the radar equipment (Watkins)
+- Wings of the FB.5 (Watkins)
+- Fuel = 330 gal internal + two external 100 gal tanks (Watkins)
+- Originally intended for Egypt, but order taken over by RAF (Watkins)
+- No ejection seats (Watkins)
+- Bombing capacity retained (Watkins), but presumably not the rocket rails?
+- In service with RAF in 1951.

+I will give it the same performance as the FB.5, on the supposition that the performance gains of the Goblin 3 are largely compensated by the additional weight.

+I take the performance of the AI Mk X from Chris Perleberg's ADC for the Meteor NF.11 (on the ADC for the Meteor F.8).

 ### Sea Vampire F.20

 - FB.5 with arrestor hook, strengthened undercarriage.